 After landing at the BIA your driver and vehicle will be waiting on you, ready to take you to your destination right away.

-- Duration is 5 and a half hours
+- Taxi duration is 5 and a half hours.

 Get Quote: Get private taxi prices from T2 Travels Sri Lanka